 The optimisation performance related to the convergence of the proposed algorithms is evaluated based on convergence plots.
-Then, the convergence plots for NSGA-II, MOSA, MOACO, Fast PGA and HACO-SA algorithms, respectively, according to two objective functions in 50 iterations are shown in Figs. 18-22.
+Then, the convergence plots for NSGA-II, MOSA, MOACO, Fast PGA and HACO-SA algorithms, respectively, according to two objective functions in 50 iterations are shown in Figs. 12, 13, 14, 15, 16.
 All presented algorithms converge in a stable and fixed trend.
 The convergence of all of the suggested meta-heuristic algorithms is evaluated and, accordingly, their final outcomes are compared.
-The maximum iteration is generated based on Table 4 for the proposed algorithms, in which the maximum iteration is investigated the same for the presented algorithms.
-It is clear that, in Figs. 18-21, NSGA-II, MOSA, MOACO and Fast PGA algorithms are converging in 50 iterations, but the HACO-SA algorithm converges after 43 iterations in a steady line.
+The maximum iteration is generated based on Table 4 for the proposed algorithms, in which the maximum iteration is investigated the same for the presented algorithms are converging in 50 iterations, but the HACO-SA algorithm converges after 43 iterations in a steady line.
 Consequently, HACO-SA has more efficiency and high performance than the other proposed algorithms.
 The purpose of showing the convergence of meta-heuristic algorithms was to prove the superiority of the hybrid algorithm over other algorithms.
 Therefore, due to the fact that the hybrid algorithm has reached convergence in less than 55 iterations, the convergence display of other algorithms has been omitted.